uploadcare/file-uploader/blocks/README.md

 ## 🍱 Uploader solutions out of the box

-We provide [the set of uploader builds](../uploader/) you can use for the most frequent cases or for references if you need to create your own.
+We provide [the set of uploader builds](../solutions/file-uploader/) you can use for the most frequent cases or for references if you need to create your own.

 ## 🚀 Create your own file uploader

 The standard flow of the uploading widget creation is following:

-1. Install upload-blocks: `npm i @uploadcare/uc-blocks`.
+1. Install uc-blocks package: `npm i @uploadcare/uc-blocks`.
-2. Create the set of all components you need (example: [exports.js](../uploader/regular/exports.js)).
+2. Create the set of all components you need (example: [index.js](../solutions/file-uploader/regular/index.js)).
-3. Create your widget class with desired layout (example: [index.js](../uploader/regular/index.js)).
+3. Create your widget class with desired layout (example: [index.js](../solutions/file-uploader/regular/index.jss)).
-4. Create CSS configuration file (example: [index.css](../uploader/regular/index.css)).
+4. Create CSS configuration file (example: [index.css](../solutions/file-uploader/regular/index.css)).
-5. Place resulting custom HTML-tag into your application markup and connect CSS ([example](./doc_assets/basic-demo.snpt.html)).
+5. Place resulting custom HTML-tag into your application markup and connect CSS.

 As you can see, that's quite simple.